flimflam-austin/hugo-cms-test/content/quick_reads/20180605-18-06-05-emojis/index.md

 colorpaletteclassname: '--light-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # REDHEADS REJOICE!

-      More than 2000 emojis came before, but _finallyA_ redheads (curly & white hair, too!) get their proper representation.
+      More than 2000 emojis came before, but_finallyA_ redheads (curly & white hair, too!) get their proper representation.

       FLIP TO SEE: New Emojis
     _key: card-1-553d95a0-b5c6-46a7-b79b-2db8a86d0924
   - order: 1
+    useCheckmark: false
     body: >-
       ## 150+ New Emojis